Days of Thunder: Plot

-Daland hires hot-shot rookie Russ Wheeler to fill Cole's seat until Cole returns, and then expands his team, with Daland now fielding two teams – the second car driven by Wheeler, of which Harry disapproves.
+Daland hires another hotshot rookie, Russ Wheeler, to fill Cole's seat until Cole returns, and then expands his team, with Daland now fielding two cars – the second car driven by Russ, despite Harry's disapproval.
 Though Cole shows signs of his old self, he falls into a new rivalry with Russ, leading to an engine failure at Atlanta.
-Daland offers no help to Cole or his team, as he is defensive of his new driver.
+Daland offers no help to Cole or his crew, as he is defensive of his newest driver.
 At North Wilkesboro, Russ blocks Cole's path during their pit stop, and later forces Cole into the outside wall on the last lap to win the race.
 Cole retaliates by crashing into Russ' car after the race, leading to a fight between Harry, Daland, and both of Cole and Russ's pit crews, with Daland firing both Cole and Harry in the process.

 Rowdy learns he has to undergo brain surgery to fix a broken blood vessel, and asks Cole to drive his car at the Daytona 500 so his sponsor will pay for the year.
 Cole reluctantly agrees and convinces Harry to return as his crew chief.
 Hours prior to the race, Harry discovers metal in the oil pan, a sign of engine failure, and manages to procure a new engine from Daland, who still believes in his former driver's promise.
 During the race, Cole's car is spun out by Russ and suffers a malfunctioning transmission, but the combined efforts of Harry's and Daland's pit crews manage to fix the problem and get Cole back on the lead lap.
 On the final lap, Russ predicts that Cole will attempt his signature slingshot maneuver from outside, but Cole tricks him with a crossover, overtaking him from the inside to win his first Daytona 500.

 Cole drives into Victory Lane, where he and his pit crew celebrate with Claire.
-He approaches Harry, sitting alone, who is lost for words.
+He approaches Harry, sitting alone, who is impressed by Cole's performance.
 Cole asks Harry to walk with him and Harry agrees, challenging him to a foot race to Victory Lane.